Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** A person who owns or works a small piece of land.
 **Sentence:** Smallholders often struggle to compete with larger commercial farms.
 **Conversation:**
-A – Who are the main farmers in this region?
+A – Who are the main farmers in this region
 B – Most of them are smallholders, working on small family farms.

 ---